David Albelda: Club career

-On 24 May 2021, after being immediately relegated, Albelda left the club.

 International career

 A Spanish international since 5 September 2001, in 2–0 away win against Liechtenstein for the 2002 FIFA World Cup qualifiers, Albelda was part of the Spanish squad in the 2002 and 2006 FIFA World Cups.
 He also played in UEFA Euro 2004.

 After having been ousted from the Valencia squad, Albelda would still be called by national team boss Luis Aragonés to a 6 February 2008 friendly with France.
 He would eventually not make the final cut for Euro 2008, as Spain emerged victorious.

 Albelda also won a silver medal at the 2000 Summer Olympics in Sydney, and represented his nation at the 1997 FIFA World Youth Championship.